 While Bleublanc is normally too hammy to be scary, he can be pretty terrifying when he wants to be, and some of his actions have disturbing implications, such as his I Have You Now, My Pretty attitude towards Kloe.
 The report on him in one of The Third's Star Doors also contains some creepy elements, such as noting that one of the "unappreciated treasures" he once stole was the Trophy Wife of a famous general.
 While it initially seemed like he had good intentions, rescuing her from an abusive marriage, the report then notes that she was never seen or heard from again.

 Renne's truecolors.
-Much like Albedo, her insanity is chillingly realistic, as almost all of her dialogue post-reveal and pre-HeelFace Turn are deranged babbling rather than simply stating her love of carnage and death.
+Much like Albedo, her insanity is chillingly realistic, as almost all of her dialogue post-reveal and pre-HeelFace Turn is deranged babbling rather than simply stating her love of carnage and death.

 Renne's past before joining Ouroboros didn't help.
 It was so bad Falcom had to censor it from every release after the original release.
-Had XSeed not decided on localizing the PC version (they thankfully only localize the PC version), the truth would be left unknown to the western fanbase.brief explanation(spoiler!) she was forced to be a prostitute while also becoming subject of human experiment of a cult later revealed in Zero no Kiseki.
-The experience was very agonizing for her she had to create imaginary characters and physically cutting her own skin to cope with it.
+Had XSeed not decided on localizing the PC version (they thankfully only localize the PC version), the truth would be left unknown to the western fanbase.brief explanation(spoiler!)
+She was forced to be a prostitute while also becoming subject of the human experimentation of a cult later revealed in The Legend of Heroes: Zero no Kiseki.
+The experience was so agonizing for her, she had to create imaginary characters and physically cut her own skin to cope with it.